-The Norwegian licensing system consists of two equally important types of licensing rounds: numbered licensing rounds for the least explored parts of the shelf (frontier areas), and awards in predefined areas (APA) for mature parts where the knowledge is highest and numbered licensing rounds in other areas.
+On the Norwegian continental shelf, there are two equal types of licencing rounds that will ensure an efficient and rational exploration of the entire Norwegian continental shelf.
+Those are awards in predefined areas (APA) for mature parts where the knowledge is highest and numbered licensing rounds in other areas.
 This ensures that all parts of the Norwegian continental shelf can be adequately explored.
-All areas that are open and therefore available for petroleum activities may be announced in a licencing round.
+All areas that are open and accessible for petroleum activity may be announced in a licencing round.